-- Perhaps when you were young, you received negative reactions to your budding sense of initiative when you wanted to do something by yourself.
+- Perhaps when you were young, your budding sense of initiative was not rewarded or encouraged.

-- Maybe your initiative in the past was thwarted either by dismissal, belittling or excessive control.
+- Maybe your efforts in the past was thwarted either by dismissal, belittling or excessive control.

-- Perhaps you have had experiences that instilled in you sense of danger and led you to believe that world is an unsafe place.
+- Perhaps you have had experiences that instilled in your sense of danger and led you to believe that world is an unsafe place.

-- Possibly your emotions were invalidated or unacknowledged and now you doubt your judgement.
+- Possibly your emotions were invalidated or unacknowledged, and now you doubt your judgment.

-Your repetitive experiences are symptoms of something deeper.
+Your repetitive experiences are symptoms of something more profound.
 The problem is that often we don't realize what is causing the "symptoms."
 We don't have any idea that it's connected to an unresolved experience.
-The key is to identify the experience that initiated the pattern and then to transform it, so it no longer blocks you on a deep subconscious level.
+The key is to identify the event that initiated the pattern and then to transform it, so it no longer blocks you on a deep subconscious level.